sanogenetics/sano-fe-test-011023/README.md

 - <a href="https://sass-lang.com/" target="_blank">Sass for styling</a>
 - <a href="https://www.typescriptlang.org/" target="_blank">Typescript</a>
 - <a href="https://www.cypress.io/" target="_blank">Cypress</a> (E2E testing)

-We also use Tailwind however this is not required for this test.
 - <a href="https://tailwindcss.com/" target="_blank">TailwindCSS</a>

 Please complete this test using Vue.JS, SCSS and Cypress.
 Do not add any third party libraries.